 Date of Authorship for this Version

 Ayres, Ian and Klemperer, Paul, "Limiting Patentees' Market Power Without Reducing Innovation Incentives: The Perverse Benefits of Uncertainty and Non-Injunctive Remedies" (1999).
 Faculty Scholarship Series.
-Paper 1256.
+1256.